 • Turn Off Image Stabilization when Shooting on a Sturdy Tripod.

-• White Balance – Use 3200°K to Cool Down and Boost Blue Skies.
+• White Balance – Auto White Balance.
 When shooting in RAW it doesn’t matter.

 • Long Exposures will require a 3 Stop ND Filter or use a Variable ND Filter.

 • Bring an Emergency Rain Poncho, Red LED Flashlights, Extra Camera Batteries and Extra AAA Lithium Batteries.

 • Use an Intervalometer with the Camera’s Shutter Speed set to Bulb Mode.

 • Install a fresh pair of AAA Lithium Batteries in the Intervalometer before using.

 • Meta’s Intervalometer RAW Settings for Continuous Lightning Photography at Night: